Syne International Film Festival: Chalana International Film Festival

-The festival also offered filmmaker workshops, industry seminars, discussion forums, and outreach activities that include screenings in rural and urban areas where international cinemas access are non-existent.
-The second film festival was on 2002, which was conducted by SYNE in association with Muvattupuzha Press Club.
-The festival screened its first movie in the Muvattupuzha Municipal Park for 800+ Public film supporters.
+2002 - 2nd CIFF: Conducted with the Muvattupuzha Press Club; the festival opened at the Muvattupuzha Municipal Park with 800+ film enthusiasts and featured 16 films centred on Family & Love.
+The festival screened its first movie in the Muvattupuzha Municipal Park for 1000's of Public film supporters.
 The festival featured 16 Films categorizing Family & Love as the main theme.
-The festival was inaugurated by Priyanandan, young film director in Malayalam language.
+The festival was inaugurated by Priyanandanan, young film director in Malayalam language.

-The third Film Festival was at Perumbalam in 2003, an Island in Alleppy in association with a regional arts community.
-The festival initiated with the film No Mans Land, featuring the war in between Bosnia and Serbia.
+2003 - 3rd CIFF: Held at Perumbalam Island in Alleppey with regional arts communities, showcasing international films including No Man’s Land (2001 film), featuring the war in between Bosnia and Serbia.
 The festival featured 16 films including short films and documentaries.

-The fourth film festival theme was War & Peace, conducted at Muvattupuzha in 2005 May.
+2005 - 4th CIFF: Themed War and Peace (2002_film) by Anand Patwardhan and dedicated to Ali Ismail Abbas of Iraq; inaugurated with Kandahar and featuring impactful documentaries like Godse.
 The film festival was dedicated to Twelve-year-old Ali Ismail Abbas of Iraq who suffered 60% burns in the attack which destroyed his Baghdad home and killed his family.
 Ali lost two hands and legs in the Second Gulf War.
-The inaugural film was Khantahar by Mohesin Makmalbaf.
+The inaugural film was Kandahar (2001_film) by Mohsen Makhmalbaf.
 The festival also featured the documentary Godse.

-In 2005, SYNE conducted Touring Talkies - Film festival along with Kerala State Chalachitra Academy at Muvattupuzha.
-The festival featured 18 films and exhibited the 100 years of Malayalam and Indian Cinema.
+2005 - Touring Talkies: Conducted with the Kerala State Chalachitra Academy, celebrating 100 years of Malayalam and Indian cinema with 18 curated works.

+Beyond screenings, CIFF hosted filmmaker workshops, seminars, discussion forums, and outreach activities in rural and urban communities, bringing meaningful cinema to audiences often overlooked in mainstream film circuits.

+In 2008, Chalana merged with SYNE Foundation, combining their expertise in film, literature, and community development to create a larger, integrated ecosystem for social and cultural engagement.
+This strategic union strengthened their ability to drive impactful initiatives, foster community participation, and promote arts, education, and sustainable development at scale.

+Chalana Literary Magazine - Ezhuthu

+Ezhuthu, in English 'writing' was an literary magazine published by Chalana and sold for Rs.
+2. Jeevan Job Thomas was the Executive Editor and Nishad VH was the Editor and Varghese Antony as the General Editor for the magazine.
+The magazine published multiple editions and provided an opportunity for budding writers in Malayalam language.